ELEVEN DAYS CYCLING – €1,520

 - 12 nights bed and breakfast (based on two people sharing a twin or double room) in a good hotel or guest house

-- evening meal – typically three courses with house wine or beer and coffee**
+- evening meal – typically two or three courses with house wine or beer and coffee**

 - picnic lunch on main riding days (not provided on optional rides/rest days)